linudz/linudz.github.io/index.md

 **The Role of Transposable Elements in Congenital Malformations with Notes on Their Potential Implications for Morphological Evolution in Mammals.** ***Barteri and Esteve-Altava,*** **[ Current Molecular Biology Reports, 2023](https://link.springer.com/article/10.1007/s40610-020-00134-z)**

-# More about me
+# A few more fact about me

-**I come from Rome** where I was born and raised.
+**I come from Rome** where I was born (1985) and raised.
 I moved to Barcelona in 2015 for my PhD, and I have been living there ever since.

+The nickname **linudz** comes from "Linus" and it is a reference to [Linus Van Pelt](https://it.wikipedia.org/wiki/Linus_van_Pelt).
+It has always been my nickname on the internet (even though there are few other "linudz" out there).

+I have graduated in **Cell Biology** with a computational thesis on Gut Microbiota.
+Then I did my PhD in [Evolutionary Plant Genomics](https://www.educacion.gob.es/teseo/imprimirFicheroTesis.do?idFichero=BXYF28m1rvo%3D)

+I was on **Mastodon** before it became ***muskstream***.
+I have my (scientific account)[https://genomic.social/@linus] and a (personal account)[https://mastodon.uno/@linudz] on an Italian instance.
+You'll find me there.

+I have always been an antifascist activist.
+I participated in several grassroot organizations (mostly libertarian), both in **Rome** and in **Barcelona**.

+I support **AS Roma**, but I use to go to Barcelona's local team [CE Europa](https://en.wikipedia.org/wiki/CE_Europa) games on Sunday.
+This latter is probably the third most hipster thing I do (after being on Mastodon and having this website).